MLB roundup: Dodgers first to clinch playoff spot | Sports-Games

 Royals 4, Tigers 0 Salvador Perez hit a two-run homer and an RBI double, and rookie Brady Singer tossed six dominant innings as Kansas City silenced host Detroit.

-Whit Merrifield had two hits, scored two runs, and stole two bases for the Royals, who have won seven of their past eight games.
-Alberto Mondesi added two hits and a run.
+Whit Merrifield had two hits, scored two runs and stole two bases for the Royals, who have won seven of their past eight games.
+Aldaberto Mondesi added two hits and a run.
 The remainder of the lineup went hitless in 22 at-bats, but the Tigers struggled even more with the Royals' pitchers.
-Singer (3-4) gave up just two singles and a walk-in six innings while striking out eight.
-A trio of relievers followed, and Jesse Hahn, Scott Barlow, and Greg Holland each pitched a perfect inning.
+Singer (3-4) gave up just two singles and a walk in six innings while striking out eight.
+A trio of relievers followed, and Jesse Hahn, Scott Barlow and Greg Holland each pitched a perfect inning.
 Detroit batters struck out 12 times.

 Marlins 8, Red Sox 4 Catcher Jorge Alfaro slugged a pair of two-run homers, leading host Miami past Boston as the Marlins continue their surprising march toward a playoff spot.
 Alfaro was removed from the game in the seventh inning after a foul ball hit his mask.